Collect and prepare produce or plant material for transport

 Topic Overview

-The Highfield Entry Level Certificate in Personal Development for Employability (Entry 3) (RQF) is a foundational qualification designed to equip learners with the essential skills, knowledge, and attitudes needed to enter the world of work.
-This course covers key areas such as self-assessment, goal setting, communication, teamwork, and understanding workplace expectations.
-By focusing on personal development, it helps students build confidence and a positive work ethic, which are critical for employability in any sector.
+The Highfield Level 1 Diploma in Personal Development for Employability (RQF) is a foundational qualification designed to equip learners with the essential skills, knowledge, and attitudes needed to succeed in the workplace.
+It covers key areas such as self-assessment, goal setting, communication, teamwork, and understanding the expectations of employers.
+This diploma is ideal for students who are preparing to enter the world of work or progress to further study, as it builds confidence and practical abilities that are valued across all industries.

 Key Concepts